Where: Lincoln, Neb. (Ed Weir Stadium)

 Live Results: www.Huskers.com

 Florida is ranked first on the men’s side, while Texas A&M holds the top spot for the women.
-The top-ranked Big Ten team for the men is Penn State at No. 11, while Illinois is ranked 17th on the women’s side.
+The top-ranked Big Ten team for the men is Nebraska at No. 10, while Illinois is ranked 18th on the women’s side.

 The men are led by Arkansas, while Oregon, Texas A&M, Arizona State and Florida round out the top five.
-On the women’s side, LSU is No. 1, followed by Texas A&M, Oregon, Penn State and Arkansas.
+On the women’s side, LSU is No. 1, followed by Texas A&M, Oregon, Arkansas and Arizona.

 Furlan Shines at Mt.
 SAC Relays

 Senior Jessica Furlan was the top collegiate finisher and recorded a third-place finish in the women’s 3,000 meter steeplechase invite elite division with a personal-best time of 9:58.52 last week at the Mt.
 SAC Relays.
 Her time ranks third in the nation and first in the Big Ten entering this weekend.
-She already held the No. 2 spot on the all-time record list at Nebraska, but with her time on Thursday she moves closer to the Nebraska record of 9:39.35.
+She already held the No. 2 spot on the all-time record list at Nebraska, but with that time she moves closer to the Nebraska record of 9:39.35.
+She earned Big Ten track athlete of the week honors for her efforts.
+Furlan posted a personal-best time of 4:15.17 in the 1,500 meters at the Drake Relays.
+She ranks first in the conference with that time.

 Multi-Eventers Impress at Mt.
 SAC, KU

-The Husker multi-eventers reeled in three second-place finishes in competition around the country last week.
+The Husker multi-eventers reeled in three second-place finishes in competition around the country at the Mt.
+SAC and Kansas Relays.
 Teran Walford finished second in the decathlon at the Mt.
 SAC Relays/CA Invite Multi-Events with a personal-best total of 7,330 points.
 Anne Martin finished second in the heptathlon with a personal-best 5,321 points, while Jourdan Doffeny was second in the heptathlon at the Kansas Relays with 4,629 points.

 Huskers Earn Five Titles at Kansas Relays